-For the year ended 31 March 2018, the Group recorded a revenue of approximately HK\$101,155,000 (2017: HK\$64,622,000), representing an increase of 56.5% as compared with last year.
-The increase in turnover in the current year mainly because the advertising income contributed by Recent Value Limited and Dynamic Thinker Limited and the revenue generated from sale of film rights during the year.
-The Group recorded a gross profit of approximately HK\$21,441,000 for the year ended 31 March 2018 as against a gross loss of approximately HK\$6,748,000 for the year ended 31 March 2017 mainly because (i) movie segment generated gross profit this year comparing with the gross loss incurred last year and (ii) the business performance of advertising segment has been improved as more customers wanted to upgrade their services to meet customers' needs, which provide relatively higher profit margin.
+For the year ended 31 March 2019, the Group recorded a revenue of approximately HK\$89,876,000 (2018: HK\$101,155,000), representing a decrease of 11.2% as compared with last year.
+The decrease in turnover in the current year mainly because there was no revenue generated from sale of film rights during the year and the management expects such revenue will be generated for the year ending 31 March 2020.
+The Group recorded a gross profit of approximately HK\$21,071,000 for the year ended 31 March 2019 as compared with a gross profit of approximately HK\$21,441,000 for the year ended 31 March 2018 mainly because the business performance of advertising segment has been improved as more customers wanted to upgrade their services to meet customers' needs, which provide relatively higher profit margin.